katemyoung/checkout/README.md

 ## How I approached this challenge

 - [x] Initiated repo with git and RSpec
-- [ ] Used bundle to install "Standard" linter, and ran linter before commits
+- [x] Used bundle to install "Standard" linter for code quality
-- [ ] Took a test-driven approach, working in small steps, guided by my error messages
+- [x] Took a test-driven approach, working in small steps, guided by my error messages
-- [ ]
+- [x] Refactored to short, readable methods using Single Responsibility Principle

 ### Notes: